 Workshop is an ongoing series where I take work in progress songs from fellow composers and I offer thoughts and advice on how I would continue work on them.

 The How to Use Famitracker series is a comprehensive tutorial which delves into creating your own Chiptune music using Famitracker.

-Hi there!
-Do you have a need for music and audio in a current or upcoming project?
+Do you need music or audio in a current or upcoming project?
 I would love to work with you and your team to create unique and personal sounds for any type of media.
-I have been writing music independently for almost 20 years and absolutely love working with developers.
-It's a great joy turning the process of writing music into a true collaboration rather than being "just the music guy".
+I have been writing music for 20 years and absolutely love working with creative people to enhance their projects.
+It's so much fun turning the process of writing music into a true collaboration rather than being "just the music guy".

 Beyond the knowledge of music, I went to college for graphic design and developed and Greenlit a game called Color Jumper.
 This varied background allows me to better understand how music integrates with not only the on-screen visuals, but behind the scenes code as well.

 Whether it is a simple Chiptune loop or a full orchestral piece, I enjoy working on projects of any and all sizes.
 My rates are flexible and vary by project, it often depends on the complexity and amount of the music requested.
 The best way to find out would be to contact me through Twitter or email at firstname.lastname@example.org and we can take it from there.

 In addition to custom commission work, I run an active Patreon campaign at patreon.com/ben_burnes.
 I release a new song every week that Patreon subscribers can use in whatever project they want.

 One of the best things about being a creator is being able to be a part of other people's creative work.
 This section will clarify what is and is not OK when it comes to using music in your projects.
 If any of this isn't clear, please get in contact with me through Twitter or email with your specific situation and I will be more than happy to clarify.